Job fair's cancellation can't dim applicants' hopes

 "I love working with people," he said.
 "I love communicating and a fast-pace environment."

-The store manager at clothing store H&M, Eric Alcala, said he received a lot of resumes Thursday despite the event's cancellation.
-He expects to get even more applications when the store opens a hire-on-the-spot job application table in front of the store Thursday.
+The store manager at clothing store H&M, Eric Alcala, said he received a lot of resumes despite the event's cancellation.
+He expects to get even more applications when the store opens a hire-on-the-spot job application table in front of the store.
 He said he'll be looking for people with enthusiasm and motivation.

 "That's usually enough to propel you forward," he said.
 Dressing nicely, having a resume on hand and being yourself wouldn't hurt applicants' chances either, he added.

-Job-hunting was a family affair for one trio on hand Thursday.
+Job-hunting was a family affair for one trio on hand.
 The Patino brothers — Matthew, 23; Jared, 20; and Jacob, 18 — had all applied for a job at Things Remembered.
 Dressed in ties and Sunday-best clothes, they recounted how the interview had gone.

 Matthew sounded the most confident, having worked at JC Penney for almost two years.
 There he had gained confidence that no job was beyond him, whether it was working in the stock room, running a register or providing customer service.